30 A/B Tests to Boost Your SaaS Conversion Rates

 A/B testing example dropbox

-By using illustration, you can better describe the image choices including technical details and the content.
+By using illustrations, you can better describe the image choices, including technical details and the content.

-8. Test a team (group of people preferably) as hero image
+8. Test a team (group of people, preferably) as a hero image

-Flow is a company offering a service to ease business workflow, as you can guess by its name.
-It makes sense that they use a hero image of a team, because their offer is related to team work.
+Flow is a company that offers a service to streamline business workflows, as its name suggests.
+It makes sense that they use a team hero image because their offer is about teamwork.

 CTA (Call to Action) button

 CTA buttons on your homepage help determine your visitors’ primary action and path.
-Although it is not a priority to optimize CTA buttons on your homepage, or any page, CTA location, color, and copy can have an impact.
+Although optimizing CTA buttons on your homepage or any page is not a priority, CTA location, color, and copy can still have an impact.
 Having the right balance is important.

-You can test the location and microcopy of a button, but it is best if you are specific in the changes you make and determine customer centric solutions.
+You can test the location and microcopy of a button, but it is best to be specific with your changes and to focus on customer-centric solutions.

 Here are some important ingredients to test on your homepage CTAs.